DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/BatchUpdateRequest/description.md

-If **DataGrid**'s data is stored on a remote server, a single request can be made to save all changes made in the batch editing mode.
-To add this functionality, implement the onSaving method.
-It is called each time a user clicks the 'Save changes' button.
+If data is stored on a server, the widget can send a single request to save all changes made in batch edit mode.
+To add this functionality, implement the onSaving function.
+It accepts an `e` object, the parameter that stores information about the event that caused the function's execution.

-In this demo's onSaving method, e.cancel is set to true to enable a custom saving logic.
-If any changes are made, a asynchronous request to save them is sent to the server.
-When the request is successful, the data is reloaded and only changed elements are repainted.
+In this demo, onSaving works as follows:

+1. e.cancel is set to true to disable the default saving logic.

+2. If the e.changes array has edit data, then:

+  1. To handle the batch request, e.promise is assigned an asynchronous function.
+It accepts an API endpoint and e.changes.
+This function makes an asynchronous post request to the specified endpoint to apply the edit data.
+Depending on the framework, e.component can be passed as a third parameter that stores the widget's instance.